 Our network of liquids infrastructure includes NGL fractionation facilities, underground NGL storage caverns, above ground storage tanks, NGL pipelines, and rail and truck terminals.
 With these assets, we process, fractionate, store and transport NGL such as ethane, propane, butane and condensate.
-The unique integrated and geographically diverse nature of our infrastructure provides the opportunity to maximize margins across the NGL value chain for both us and our customers, by enabling the movement of product from liquids rich producing regions to fractionators, refineries, export facilities and high-value market hubs across Canada.
+The unique integrated and geographically diverse nature of our Canadian infrastructure provides the opportunity to maximize margins across the NGL value chain for both us and our customers.
 The most significant of these assets include the following: